 School Should Be...What Students Want It To Be!

-School Should Be is a space for secondary school students (12+ish) to feel safe and confident in learning new things, finding a voice and above all else, to grow through learning.
+School Should Be is a space for secondary school students, staff and parents to feel safe and confident in learning new things, finding a voice and above all else, to grow through learning.
 It is a space to encourage and promote diversity of thought, but not one to offend or cause pain.
-It is inclusive, equal and above all else, kind.
+It is inclusive, equal and most importantly, kind.

 There is a lot of noise out there at the moment, especially when it comes to school - it's the place every individual has experienced along with the second home for society's most precious group: children.

 School in the UK (maybe across the world) has become a heavily regulated, institutionalised and regimented system.
 It is a system that in many ways is doing a disservice to young people, teachers and their communities.
 It is not wrong per se, it just seems to have lost its way...

 The system needs a bit of a shake!
 Students are leaving full-time education misinformed, stressed, anxious and seeking truth in fake news.
 Equally, we have a professional body of increasingly dissatisfied and frustrated teachers who, despite their best efforts, are made powerless by the system and misrepresented in the media.

 School Should Be strongly believes that if we were to regroup, rethink and listen to what it is students need and want from education, school would be a very, very different place.

 By challenging the way things are and being open to (and not fearful of) change and uncomfortable conversations, school can be the joy and hope the world needs.
 The fact is we are all conditioned to feeling pretty rubbish about school and yet it need not be like that at all.

 We are on a mission to applaud the work that schools do and turn it into a positive and relevant experience by tweaking what it is we learn there - and how.
 Through our blogs, podcasts, workshops and general chats - we love to chat - we are here to address what kids should and need to learn at school in order to ‘adult well’.